NeoN1015/Calendar/README.md

 4. **Drag & drop** – Move an event to a different day/time directly on the calendar.
 5. **Resize** – Drag the bottom edge of an event to change its end time.
 6. **Change view** – Use the navigation buttons at the top‑right (month, week, day).
-7. **Team members** – Click “Show Members” to see the group behind this project.

 All changes are saved instantly in a SQLite database (online mode) or your local database (local mode).